liamzebedee/sugardao/README.md

 become a daobetic, get exposure to $SUGAR today.

-* sugardao: the diabetic dao
+* sugardao: the diabetic dao.
-* $SUGAR: the
+* $SUGAR: the sugar token, which fluctuates in price according to blood glucose levels.
-* DIA: diabetes-backed stablecoin
+* DIA: the diabetes-backed stablecoin

 ## Introduction
 $SUGAR is a token which fluctuates in value according to my blood sugar levels. $SUGAR was distributed according to a [fair launch](https://insights.deribit.com/market-research/yfi-a-tale-of-fair-launch-governance-and-value/), where for 1 week anyone could become a sugar daddy/mummy.

 $DIA is a stablecoin that can only be backed by $SUGAR.
+DIA allows anyone to bet on good sugar level control, and iDIA to bet on the inverse.

 ## Setup.